cwf231/cwf231.github.io/_posts/2020-08-02-linear_regression_models_and_variance_inflation_factor.markdown

 ```
 <img src="https://raw.githubusercontent.com/cwf231/dominant_pitcher/master/blog_imgs/5scattermatrix.PNG">

-At a glance, we can see a lot of correlation with these variables just by the scatterplot.
+At a glance, we can see the correlation values with these variables just by the scatterplot.
 There are many ways we could transform the data to suit our needs, but for now we'll leave it alone and check out the raw correlations.

 One way to do this is with a heatmap.
-Seaborn as a nice one:
+Seaborn has a nice one:
 ```python
 fig, ax = plt.subplots(figsize=(8,6))